celo-org/celo-monorepo/packages/web/openpgpkey/README.md

 #### Confirm that the added key is valid

-1. Conform that the PR includes a single binary file, for example a PR to include a new key for `mariano@clabs.co` will add:
+1. Confirm that the PR includes a single binary file, for example a PR to include a new key for `mariano@clabs.co` will add:

 ```bash
 $ git diff --name-only origin/master...